angular/angular/guides/getting-started.md

 For more information on using Material Icons, check out the [Material Icons Guide](https://google.github.io/material-design-icons/).

-Note that `md-icon` supports any font or svg icons; using Material Icons is one of many options.
+Note that `mat-icon` supports any font or svg icons; using Material Icons is one of many options.

 ### Appendix: Configuring SystemJS